-In 2000, a group of District of Columbia attorneys concluded that recent, high-profile exonerations in this region signaled shortcomings in our area’s criminal justice systems that required local response.
-They formed the Mid-Atlantic Innocence Project (MAIP) to prevent and correct wrongful convictions in the District of Columbia, Maryland, and Virginia.
+The Mid-Atlantic Innocence Project (MAIP) was founded in 2000 to prevent and correct wrongful convictions in the District of Columbia, Maryland, and Virginia.
 Working with pro bono lawyers, student interns and externs, and affiliated classes or clinics at three area law schools, MAIP provides investigative and legal assistance to wrongfully convicted individuals whose innocence can be proven by DNA testing or by other newly discovered evidence.

 With a tremendous record of case and policy victories, MAIP is one of the most successful innocence organizations in the country.
 To date, we have helped secure the exoneration or release of 21 innocent men in the DC area.